mobileka/laravel-engine/README.md

 ```

 If you use image upload functionality, make sure to create a directory writable
-by webserver and specify it in `paths.php`:
+by a webserver and specify it in `paths.php`:

 ```
 $paths['uploads'] = 'public/uploads';
 ```

-If you want to use ImageColumn component, you need to create config file
+If you want to use ImageColumn component, you need to create a config file
 `application/config/image.php` and write:

 ```